-- 7. The President will consider which members should be asked to sit on the Panel for that particular matter.
-In addition to the other factors which the President may consider when appointing members to a sitting Panel (such as a member's availability, qualifications and expertise, etc), the President will use information provided by the applicant pursuant to Panel Rules 2.1(b), (c) and (d) to assist in considering whether a member has a material conflict that prevents them from being appointed to the sitting Panel. - 8.
-Panel Rules 2.1 (b), (c) and (d) require an application initiating proceedings to identify: - any person (or class of persons) known to the applicant who would be materially affected by the grant of the relief; - the directors, legal and financial advisers, auditors and principal financiers of the applicant; and - each other person (other than ASIC) who is likely to become a party, so far as they are known to the applicant. - 9.
-To assist a sitting Panel to be constituted expeditiously, it is important that the applicant provides the information required by Panel Rules 2.1(b), (c) and (d) at the time of the application. - 10.
-With the Panel Executive's help, the President identifies three or more members who are available to sit on the Panel.
+- 11.8 Panel Rules 2.1 (b), (c) and (d) require an application initiating proceedings to identify: - (a) any person (or class of persons) known to the applicant who would be materially affected by the grant of the relief; - (b) the directors, legal and financial advisers, auditors and principal financiers of the applicant; and - (c) each other person (other than ASIC) who is likely to become a party, so far as they are known to the applicant. - 11.9 To assist a sitting Panel to be constituted expeditiously, it is important that the applicant provides the information required by Panel Rules 2.1(b), (c) and (d) at the time of the application. - 11.10 With the Panel Executive's help, the President identifies three or more members who are available to sit on the Panel.
 The Panel Executive asks these members to consider their personal and professional interests in relation to the matter, and to advise the Panel Executive of any relevant interests.
-That information is taken into consideration by the President when they make an assessment as to whether any of these members has a material interest or other conflict which would prevent any of them from being appointed to the sitting Panel. - 11.
-Panel members have deliberately been appointed from diverse disciplines and backgrounds to ensure that a wide range of views may be brought to bear on any given matter, particularly from a legal, financial and commercial perspective.
-This diverse membership reduces the potential for conflict, and ensures an appropriate membership of the sitting Panel for a particular matter. - 12.
-Under section 185(1A) of the ASIC Act the onus is on the President to make that decision.
-If the President decides that there is no reason for them not to appoint a member to the sitting Panel then, pursuant to section 184, the President will

-- direct that the Panel be constituted by those members for the purpose of the performance or exercise of its functions or powers in relation to the matter. - 13.
-If the President determines that a member proposed for a sitting Panel has an interest or other relationship that could conflict with performance of their functions in relation to a matter, then that member will not be appointed and the President will consider alternative members for that sitting Panel.
+That information is taken into consideration by the President when they make an assessment as to whether any of these members has a material interest or other conflict which would prevent any of them from being appointed to the sitting Panel. - 11.11 Panel members have deliberately been appointed from diverse disciplines and backgrounds to ensure that a wide range of views may be brought to bear on any given matter, particularly from a legal, financial and commercial perspective.
+This diverse membership reduces the potential for conflict, and ensures an appropriate membership of the sitting Panel for a particular matter. - 11.12 Under section 185(1A) of the ASIC Act the onus is on the President to make that decision.
+If the President decides that there is no reason for them not to appoint a member to the sitting Panel then, pursuant to section 184, the President will direct that the Panel be constituted by those members for the purpose of the performance or exercise of its functions or powers in relation to the matter. - 11.13 If the President determines that a member proposed for a sitting Panel has an interest or other relationship that could conflict with performance of their functions in relation to a matter, then that member will not be appointed and the President will consider alternative members for that sitting Panel.